 There is an origami store in Narita Terminal 2 (near the planned capsule hotel), before boarding the shuttle to the satellite.
 Haneda airport has a store with traditional Japanese food near Gate 51, so you do not have to buy curry-flavored “ramune” soda until the last minute.
 But if you want to find things that are unique to Tokyo and Japan, you had better do your shopping elsewhere.

-Japanese ceramics and porcelain.
-While there is no brand that competes with international brands like Lladro, Royal Copenhagen or Wedgewood, the ceramic craft is very much alive in Japan.
+- Ceramics and porcelain.
+While there is no brand that competes with international brands like Lladro, Royal Copenhagen, or Wedgewood, the ceramic craft is very much alive in Japan.

 That said, there are a few things that you should not buy before passing through airport security – mainly because they are not allowed in checked-in luggage, and because they are quite expensive.
 With the recent sales tax hike, even getting back that 8% is a bonus.
 So here are a few things you should hold off on buying until you have passed the security gate and immigration.